kneo/indi-bresserexos2/README.md

 - ``/usr/share/indi/indi_bresserexos2.xml``
 If you changed the paths, by eg. providing a ``CMAKE_INSTALL_PREFIX`` you have to adjust you path accordingly.

-Use a ``rm /bin/BresserExosIIGoToDriver`` and ``rm /usr/share/indi/indi_bresserexos2.xml`` to delete the files.
+Use a ``rm /bin/indi_bresserexos2`` and ``rm /usr/share/indi/indi_bresserexos2.xml`` to delete the files.

-If you want to find out if you removed everything or don't know what to delete, use the ``find / -name "Bresser*" 2>/dev/null`` command to find any "Bresser*" related file on your file system.
+If you want to find out if you removed everything or don't know what to delete, use the ``find / -name "indi_bresserexos2*" 2>/dev/null`` command to find any "indi_bresserexos2*" related file on your file system.
 Check through the output for any remaining binary file installed on your system This command may also find them in your home directory, but these can be considered inactive.

 ---